saturncloud/images/saturn-rapids/README.md

 # Saturn RAPIDS

 ## Description
-An image for GPU based accelleration using the [RAPIDS](https://rapids.ai/) library.
+An image for GPU based acceleration using the [RAPIDS](https://rapids.ai/) library.
 A GPU instance in recommended for this image.
 <hr>

 **OS**: Ubuntu